 If you are a resident of Austria, please read this section 2.10.3, which sets out the details of your cancellation right.
 Only the German-language version of this section 2.10.3 shall be binding.

 - Cancellation right.
 If you are a consumer pursuant to § 1 Austrian Consumer Protection Act (Konsumentenschutzgesetz), you are entitled to cancel your Supply Contract within the periods mentioned below.
 In order to adhere to the cancellation period, it is sufficient to dispatch a respective notice or to return the Products within the cancellation period.
 The notice or the Products must be sent:

-by post to: ITE Support, 8th Floor, Imperial House, 15-19 Kingsway, London WC2B 6UN; or by email at email@example.com.
+by post to: ITE Support, Inside The Edit, 5a Bear Lane, London, SE1 0UH, United Kingdom; or by email at email@example.com.

 - Cancellation period.
 The cancellation period lasts seven working days, whereby Saturdays, Sundays and Austrian public holidays shall not be deemed working days.
 In the case of contracts concerning the delivery of goods, the period starts with your receipt of the goods, in the case of services on the day of conclusion of the contract.
 Should we have failed to comply with any of our information obligations set out in § 5d para 1 and 2 Austrian Consumer Protection Act (Konsumentenschutzgesetz), the cancellation period shall be three months, provided, however, that in the case of our provision of the above information within the three-month period the cancellation period shall end seven working days after the provision.